PlayStation 4 technical specifications: PlayStation 4 Pro

 The upgraded PS4 Pro (originally codenamed 'Neo', product code CUH-7000) used a more powerful APU built with a 16 nm FinFET process from TSMC.
 While the number of logical processor cores (8) was unchanged, its CPU clock speed increased from 1.6 GHz to 2.13 GHz (a 33.1% improvement in CPU core clock rate), but with the underlying architecture unchanged.
 The number of graphics Compute Units on the APU doubled to 36 Graphics Core Next (GCN) Compute Units (from 18), with a clock speed increase to 911 MHz (from 800 MHz), resulting in a theoretical single precision floating point performance metric of 4.19 TeraFLOPs.
-Compared to the original PS4 GPU, this is a 2.27× increase in single precision FLOPs.
+Compared to the original PS4 GPU, this is a 2.2775× or 127.75% increase in single precision FLOPs.
 Improvements in GPU 16-bit variable float calculations derived from the newer AMD Vega architecture result in the PS4 Pro having a theoretical half precision floating point performance of 8.39 TeraFLOPs.

 Overall unified system memory architecture was improved, with the addition of another 1 GB segment of DDR3 DRAM.
 The PS4 Pro could use this increase in memory to swap out non-gaming applications that run in the background, like Netflix and Spotify.
 As a side benefit to this, an additional 512 MB of GDDR5 was available for developers to use for games adding up to 5.5 GB, as opposed to the 5 GB available on base PS4 hardware.
 GDDR5 memory speed was increased from 5.5 Gbit/s (or 4× 1.375 GHz) to 6.8 Gbit/s (or 4× 1.7 GHz), increasing total memory bandwidth to 217.6 GB/s which correlates to a 23.8% improvement.